Hinkapie/py-dependency-mapper/README.md

 The workflow is designed to be efficient:

 **Indexing Phase** — build a map of your entire project (or only the parts you're interested in).
 **Querying Phase** — use that map to instantly resolve the dependencies of specific entry points.
+**Package Analysis** — analyze and resolve dependencies of installed pip packages.

 ---